GLOSSO · THE BLOCKER THAT TEACHES

 Select exactly which apps should stay locked until your session is done.
 Most users start with Instagram, TikTok and one news app.

-Pick one of 9 languages and your daily target (15 or 30 minutes of vocabulary practice is enough).
+Pick one of 9 languages and a daily target — a few minutes of vocabulary is plenty to start.

 Tap any blocked app and Glosso shows a quick vocabulary drill.
 Finish it and the app opens — guilt-free, and with new words learned.